 Once the familiar crisp chill of autumn settles in, my mom eases back into her routine of making big traditional comfort meals for our Sunday suppers, instead of casual dinners cooked on the grill.
 A few years back she started making a dish called Lazy Pierogies that she learned from an old friend of the family.
 I was recently craving this dish, and as my mom was reading me the recipe over the phone, I saw my next project materialize.

-It needed a little bit of a healthy makeover, 5 Star-style.
-(This month’s 5 Star Makeover theme is apples and I saw the perfect opportunity to ease them into this dish.)
+It needed a little bit of a healthy makeover, 5 Star-style, and the timing could not have been more perfect.
+This month’s 5 Star Makeover theme is apples and I saw the perfect opportunity to ease them into this dish.
 Thanks to Natasha and Laz for hosting the event!

 - I used less noodles, and then to bulk the dish up with minimal calories, I added fresh cabbage.

-- I used much less butter.
-Still enough to add to the flavor of the dish, but not so much that it’s just silly how much excess butter is in there.
+- I used much less butter; it was still enough to add to the flavor of the dish, but not so much that it’s just silly how much excess butter is in there.

 - I took out the brown sugar (the amount that the original recipe calls for is outrageous).
 To provide a much more balanced subtle amount of sweetness, I used a lot less sweetener (I chose maple syrup instead of brown sugar) along with an apple.

 - To make this a vegetarian meal, I took out the chicken kielbasa that my mom usually serves with Lazy Pierogis (this dish is filling enough without any meat!).
 If you want to include meat while keeping the added fat and salt to a minimum, you could use boneless, skinless chicken breast.
 Thinly slice it and cook it up right before you cook the mushrooms, removing it from the pot before cooking the shrooms.

 It might be hard to believe, but this dish was every bit as delicious as the original version.
 And my mom actually asked me for the recipe!